UchidaMizuki/jpgrid/README.en.md

 status](https://www.r-pkg.org/badges/version/japanmesh)](https://CRAN.R-project.org/package=japanmesh)
 <!-- badges: end -->

-japanmesh is an R package for using the reference regional mesh (1st to 3rd), the split regional mesh as defined by the JIS (Japan Industrial Standard) X 0410 ‘[regional mesh code](https://www.jisc.go.jp/app/jis/general/GnrJISNumberNameSearchList?show&jisStdNo=X0410)’ and 1/10 subdivision of the 3rd mesh.
+japanmesh is an R package for using the reference regional mesh (the 1st mesh to the 3rd mesh), the split regional mesh as defined by the JIS (Japan Industrial Standard) X 0410 ‘[regional mesh code](https://www.jisc.go.jp/app/jis/general/GnrJISNumberNameSearchList?show&jisStdNo=X0410)’ and 1/10 subdivision of the 3rd mesh.
 Regional mesh codes are square-like regional divisions set up for all regions of Japan based on